Sudan security forces skirmish with demonstrators after protest deaths | Law-Order

 Medics aligned with the protesters said the nine people were mostly killed by gunfire from security forces in Khartoum and the adjoining cities of Omdurman and Bahri.
 Sudan's ruling council and government did not immediately respond to requests for comment.
 "The sit-in can develop but we must fortify it properly," Al-Reda al-Rasheed told Reuters as he stood with other protesters drinking tea and writing out slogans in central Khartoum on Friday.

 "Those who have come from Omdurman can join our sit-in and others from surrounding areas as well can join."
-Footage posted on social media showed protests continuing on Friday afternoon in Omdurman, Bahri, and in Madani, southeast of Khartoum.
+Footage posted on social media showed protests on Friday afternoon in Omdurman, Bahri, and in Madani, southeast of Khartoum, and the sit-in in Khartoum continuing into the evening.

 Thursday's rallies came after more than eight months of demonstrations against military leaders who staged a coup last October, ending a power-sharing arrangement with civilians agreed following the 2019 overthrow of Omar al-Bashir.
 Khartoum State police said in a statement they had used tear gas and water cannon and made arrests on Thursday after protesters equipped with stones and metal bars moved against their positions.